 Every year, the average household spends around £1,250 to heat and power the home, this is according to data obtained from industry regulator, Ofgem.
 This figure makes energy consumption one of the biggest costs that families around the UK have to budget for.
+With spending more time indoors, now is the time to look into how to save on Gas and Electricity in your home.

 Because a large sum of money will be spent on energy bills, it makes a lot of sense to look at practical ways we can reduce our electricity and gas usage.
 Normally, the majority of household members will utilise power between 6pm and 9pm, with 8pm usually being the peak time.
 One of the smartest ways to save money is by compare and switching energy suppliers through a price comparison site such as Utility Saving Expert.
 You can instantly see the best value energy tariffs available on the market, and the switching process is now easier than ever.